To my homepage

 Coastal Water Quality

-One of the more recent research themes of mine is to examine atmosphere – ocean interactions, in particular with regard to coastal water quality, sea-levels, and nuisance flooding.
+Over the past decade, an emerging research focus of mine has been to examine atmosphere – ocean interactions, in particular with regard to coastal water quality, sea-levels, and nuisance flooding.
 Working with scientists from NOAA, wehave collaborated on projects that examine atmospheric circulation patterns in the Gulf of Mexico, and their impact on water clarity, chlorophyll levels, and extreme sea-surface temperature events across the region.
 This has led to two NASA-funded projects that have examining water clarity in both the Gulf of Mexico and the Great Lakes, and assessing how extreme events have affected water clarity, as well as whether trends in water clarity can be related to climate change.

 I’ve also collaborated on several projects to examine coastal sea levels and their connection with anomalous atmospheric circulations.
 With sea-level rise, coastal flooding is becoming more frequent in many places, and understanding the atmospheric drivers of these floods is critical.
 A current NOAA-funded project I’m leading is examining these connections for a number of sites along the US coastline, with the ultimate goal of producing seasonal forecasts.